peroxovy/MiniFileAdmiral/README.md

 # MiniFileAdmiral
- App works like File Admiral but it's cutted - project created using C#.
+ App works like Total Comamander but it's cutted - project created using C#.